sleyn/ijump/README.md

 ![iJump workflow](./img/ijump_workflow.png)

-**NOTE: Current versio of iJump do not separate different junction events in one target gene.
+**NOTE:** Current versio of iJump do not separate different junction events in one target gene.
 For example, if IS1 element was inserted in gene X three times in different positions, iJump anyway will show one event of unspecified insertion of IS1 element into gene X with summarized frequency.

+**NOTE:** Working with short-read-only assembled genomes is difficult with iJump.
+The reason is that usually IS elements are repetitive regions which are difficult to resolve for assemblers.
+This often result in shreading IS elements to several/many sometimes overlapped short contigs.
+This introduce difficulty either for boundaries determination and for mapping algorythms.

 ## Motivation